 Based upon an initial review of the available data, it is planned to collect additional water quality data for the Upper Milwaukee and Lower Root River watersheds for model calibration and verification purposes.

 Water quality data for model calibration/verification purposes are proposed to be collected at nine monitoring locations.
 It is proposed to conduct two dry weather and four wet weather surveys at each site.
 The work is planned to be carried out by the U.S. Geological Survey under contract to SEWRPC.

-The water quality monitoring is planned to be carried out during 2004 and early 2005.
+The water quality monitoring was completed during 2004.

-Under this project, water quality samples will be collected at about eight sites and analyzed for a selected set of water quality parameters.
-The data will be summarized in a memorandum report.
+Under this project, water quality samples were collected at about eight sites and analyzed for a selected set of water quality parameters.
+The data will be summarized in a memorandum report to be finalized in 2005.